Automotive cruise control using PID and CAN

 • Other uses for watchdog-induced resets

-• Recovery behavior
+• Recovery behaviour

 • Risk assessment